emanuelfeld/poirot/README.rst

     little-grey-cells --dir $(dirname $(pwd)) --staged --patterns=""

 Now, whenever you try to commit changes, Poirot will run and warn you if your changes contain any of the patterns you have included.
+If he finds something, he will give you the option to cancel your commit.
+Then you can fix anything amiss and re-commit.

+For All Repositories
+_________